 When children start telling you “I’m wet” or tugging at a soiled diaper, they are developing the body awareness that connects the sensation of needing to go with the action of going.
 This awareness is foundational.

-3. They Can Follow Simple Two-Step Instructions
+3. They Follow Simple Instructions

 Potty training requires a sequence: recognize the urge, get to the bathroom, pull down pants, sit on the potty, and go.
 A child who can follow directions like “pick up the cup and put it on the table” is demonstrating the cognitive sequencing this process requires.